 Many household cleaning products work on your RV surfaces.
 Clear silicone caulk repairs seals during preventive maintenance inspections.
 Avoid household drain cleaners since they’re too corrosive for your RV drains.
 Baking powder and vinegar usually do the trick.

 The must-have travel trailer upgrades many look forward to are the electronics.
-Why settle for a 20-inch TV when a 32-inch works just as well?
+Why settle for a 20-inch TV when a 32-inch TV works just as well?
 Before you go nuts at the electronics store, do your research.
-All electronics aren’t created equally.
+Not all electronics are created equally.

 Some RV manufacturers, like Forest River, pre-install wifi routers in their coaches.
 RVers either use data hotspot devices through their mobile device carrier or satellite carrier network.
 Companies like We Boost or Winegard sells signal boosters that increase weak signals.